 - Maps and floor plans

 - Facilities and safety information

-- Local hotels and restaurants
+- Local hotels and nearby restaurants

-Intranet essential #7: New hire center
+Intranet content type #7: New hire welcome information

-Intranet essential #8: HR information
+Intranet content type #8: HR information

 Make sure your HR information is well structured to help employees find the information they need.
 For example, some organizations choose to structure content in the form of an employee lifecycle.